jpcamara/Goson/README.md

 The `parent()` method will be strongly typed where possible, so, for example, the return type of `parent()` on the `jschema.Invoice.Items` type is `jschema.Invoice`, since it is an inline type, whereas for `jschema.Invoice.Address` is it `Object`, since an Address can belong to multiple parents (i.e. both `jschema.Invoice` and `jschema.Invoice.Customers`)

-## Going Untyped
+## Raw JSON Objects

 The Goson library includes support for working with raw JSON.
 This functionality is outlined below.

-### Raw JSON Objects
+### Parsing Raw JSON Objects

 Goson ships with a general JSON parser that returns objects from the model found in the `org.jschema.model` package.
-This models is based on the Java Collections interfaces, `List` and `Map` in particular, but adds the concept of a parent pointer, effectively modeling the JSON tree.
+These model classes are based on the Java Collections interfaces, with `JsonList` extending `List` and `JsonMap` extending `Map`, but add the concept of a parent pointer, effectively modeling the JSON tree.
 Note this is in contrast to the standard JSON library, which does not implement the java Collections interfaces.

-The easiest way to parse raw JSON is the static method `org.jschema.util.JSchemaUtils.parseJsonObject()` which will return a `org.jschema.model.JsonMap`, which extends `Map&lt;String, Object&gt;`.
-You can manipulate this object using the standard `java.util.Map` methods, such as `get()` and `put()`.
+The easiest way to parse raw JSON is the static method `org.jschema.util.JSchemaUtils.parseJsonObject()` which will return a `org.jschema.model.JsonMap`, which extends `Map<String, Object>`.
+You can manipulate this object using the standard `java.util.Map` methods, such as `get()` and `put()`:

+    var rawJson = JSchemaUtils.parseJsonObject( '{"foo" : 10, "bar" : "a string"}' )

+    print( rawJson.get( "foo") ) // prints '10'

+    print( rawJson.get( "bar") ) // prints 'a string'

 In addition to the usual methods on `Map`, `JsonMap` also has: